RicardoCLake/FlutterSite/README.md

 # FlutterSites

-Rick trying to create sites with flutter.
+Rick is trying to create sites with flutter.

 (docs is with first_site)